jinsoocha/jinsoocha.github.io/_posts/2016-06-16-Pseudoclassical instantiation in ES5 and ES6.markdown

 };
 {% endhighlight %}

 To actually create an instance of pseudoclasscial classes, it is required to use 'new' keyword.
 In this example, cry method is being invoked as soon as the class gets instantiated.
-For this reason, the below instantiation will return 'meow' once:
+For this reason, the below instantiation will log 'meow' once:

 {% highlight javascript %}
 new Cat('nala', 3, 'meow');